eostermueller/load-test-in-a-box/README.md

 6. Read the scenario and click on the hyperlinks to run the scenario code on your own machine.
 7. To understand what's going on under the covers open the pre-packaged glowroot in your favorite browser at http://localhost:12675
 8. To use JDK performance tools (jstack, jmap, jcmd, etc...) you'll need the process ID of the SUT, which you can find by hovering over 'SUT' health indicator in the bottom left of the main UI (http://localhost:8675)

-# System Requirements
-* Uber jar is 330mb, but a total of 1.5g disk available space is required.
-SUT is unpacked to $HOME/.load-test-in-a-box
-* 2 CPU cores
-* 8g RAM
-* 1.8+ JDK
-* Tested on MS-Win and Mac, but Linux should work too…..pls file a bug report with any problems.

 # Use Cases
 * Train staff on Java Performance